webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
-<p>Save and reload, and you’ll see a bright blue box overlapping a grey one.
-Both boxes have the same stack level (<code>auto</code>, the initial value, which means stack level 0) but the blue box is rendered in front of the grey box, because it appears later in the source code.
-You can make the grey box appear in front by giving it a positive stack level.
+<p>Save and reload, and you’ll see a bright blue box overlapping a gray one.
+Both boxes have the same stack level (<code>auto</code>, the initial value, which means stack level 0) but the blue box is rendered in front of the gray box, because it appears later in the source code.
+You can make the gray box appear in front by giving it a positive stack level.
 You only have to set it larger than 0—there’s no need to go overboard and use a value like 10000.
 Add the following highlighted line to the <code>#inner</code> rule:</p>

 <pre>#inner {
    width: 5em;